The material below does not form part of the SRA Handbook.

 It may well be that your business needs to close in an orderly way.
 That may be best for your clients, for others who deal with you such as the court or other parties to transactions—and for you.

-We have recently re-issued information on closing down your practice.
+See our information on closing down your practice.
 Our Professional Ethics Guidance team can advise further if you have any questions.

 When firms cannot or will not wind down their firm in an orderly manner, then we may have to intervene.
 We take possession of client files, and all money is legally vested in us.
 Intervened practitioners can be liable for the costs of an intervention.